dftbplus/dftbplus/INSTALL.rst

   both, the ``TEST_MPI_PROCS`` and ``TEST_OMP_THREADS`` variables, e.g::

     make test TEST_MPI_PROCS=2 TEST_OMP_THREADS=2

+  Note that efficient production use of the code in this mode may require process affinity (settings will depend on your specific mpi implementation).

 * The compiled executables can be copied into an installation directory by ::